-With the approval of the History and Theory of Architecture undergraduate supervisor, 0.5 credit may be taken outside the department.
+With the approval of the Art History undergraduate supervisor, 0.5 credit may be taken outside the department.

 B.A.
 Regulations

 The regulations presented below apply to all Bachelor of Arts programs.
 In addition to the requirements presented here, students must satisfy the University regulations common to all undergraduate students including the process of Academic Continuation Evaluation (consult the Academic Regulations of the University section of this Calendar).